Gaurav-Pande/AES_DL/README.md

 * Add architectural changes to the model.
 * Topic modelling using LDA.
 * Add instructions to the readme.
-* Visualization for topic modelling
+* Visualization for topic modelling.
+* Run for each individual sets in the essay.